 Potential Receptors / Risk Assessment: identifies potential receptors and evaluates the risk to human health and the environment.

-Conclusions: provides a recommendation for additional action based on the findings of the investigations
+Conclusions: provides a recommendation for additional action based on the findings of the investigations.

 References: includes a summary of references cited in the report.